sagemath/trac_to_gh/Issue 6610.md

 # Issue 6610: Compiler environment variables should be consistent

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6610

 Original creator: ghtdak